berkeley-dsep-infra/jupyterlab-a11y-checker-book/components/ai-assistance.md

 # AI Assistance

-The extension can use language and vision-language models to suggest alt text or headings.
+The extension can use language and vision-language models to generate table captions and alt text respectively.

 ## Configuration
 - Open `Settings > Settings Editor > A11y Checker Settings` in JupyterLab.